-Born in Sweden; I left school at sixteen.
+Born in Sweden; I left school at fifteen.
 I had a difficult time through school because I was obese and struggled with heavy periods from the age of nine.
 I found it challenging to concentrate, and it wasn’t easy when my teacher told me that there was no point to continue teaching me, he said it was a waste of time and I believed him.
-For the rest of the years, I felt trapped and misunderstood.
-I was only 16-years-old when I left, but I knew it was the right thing for me.
-The school was challenging, and when I left I started to work in a retail shop.
+For the rest of the school years, I felt trapped and misunderstood, and with my low confidence school became more and more unbearable.
+In June 1989 I said goodbye to school and I started to work in a retail shop.

 I did try different jobs, but I was restless and moved to Copenhagen in Denmark.
 I loved living in Copenhagen, and I even enjoyed my full-time job as a shop manager at a big retail company.
-In my spare time, I did tarot readings, photography, and at one point, I wanted to start a music booking agency.
+In my spare time, I did tarot readings and photography, and at one point, I wanted to start a music booking agency.
 I contacted places in Europe, and I flew out to Iceland and pitched my idea to a venue.
 The deal fell through, but I learned so much, and I also realised that the music industry was not for me.

 In 2007 my health declined.
 I had felt unwell for a few months, and one morning in November, I woke up in so much pain and called the ambulance.
 With a ruptured 9 cm cyst on my left ovary, I stayed in the hospital for four days.

 I didn’t understand what was happening to me and ignored the symptoms, and in February 2008, I collapsed at work and was admitted into the hospital again.
 This time they had to remove my left ovary as well as an 8 cm cyst.
 Diagnosed with Endometriosis and never be able to have any children, I did not understand what Endometriosis was.